uwplse/Cassius/README.md

 more often "VizAssert doesn't understand tables" and less often "this element shouldn't have width 100px".

-To produce some rendering that VizAssert believes is valid, withou using any information about Firefox's rendering, run:
+To produce some rendering that VizAssert believes is valid, without using any information about Firefox's rendering, run:

     racket src/run.rkt render -d bench/css/<collection>.rkt <test>